 This bill introduces a gross income tax deduction for taxpayers who sell certain real property interests to qualified organizations for conservation purposes.
-It allows deductions for both full market value sales and bargain sales, where the latter involves a transaction where the seller receives less than the full market value.
+It allows deductions for both full market value sales and bargain sales, where the latter involves a transaction in which the seller receives less than the full market value.
 The deduction amount is based on the capital gain realized by the taxpayer for federal income tax purposes.
-Additionally, the bill clarifies that taxpayers can still claim a deduction for a qualified conservation contribution for the same property interest if the relevant requirements are met.
+Additionally, the bill clarifies that taxpayers can still claim a deduction for a qualified conservation contribution if they meet the necessary requirements, even if the property was sold as part of a bargain sale.

-The bill also amends existing law to explicitly allow taxpayers to claim a deduction for the charitable donation portion of a bargain sale of real property interests.
-This provision aims to encourage land preservation by providing tax relief to sellers, thereby preventing the potential loss of environmentally valuable land to developers.
-The qualified organizations eligible for these transactions include various governmental and non-profit programs focused on land and wildlife conservation, such as the Green Acres and Blue Acres programs, among others.
-The act is set to take effect immediately and will apply to taxable years beginning after its enactment.
+Furthermore, the bill amends existing law to explicitly allow taxpayers to claim a deduction for the charitable donation portion of real property interests transferred in a bargain sale.
+This provision aims to encourage the preservation of environmentally valuable land by providing tax relief to sellers, thereby preventing developers from acquiring such properties.
+The qualified organizations eligible for these transactions include various governmental and non-profit programs focused on land preservation and conservation, such as the Green Acres and Blue Acres programs, among others.
+The bill is set to take effect immediately and will apply to taxable years beginning after its enactment.

 Statutes affected: